Thijs5/dotnet-demo/readme.md

 ```

 For each entity we create a subfolder in `MyApplication.API.Models`.
-Even though every model is in a seperate subfolder the namespace of the models should be `MyApplication.API.Models`.
+Even though every model is in a separate subfolder the namespace of the models should be `MyApplication.API.Models`.
-Changing the namespace will greatly reduce the amount of usings we're going to need further down the road.
+Changing the namespace will greatly reduce the amount of using statements we're going to need further down the road.

 Now that we have a model, let's create a controller for it.
 Inside `MyApplication.Controllers` we add a new file named `BlogPostsController`.
 Note the pluralisation of the name.